 Some parts of her early life were heavily romanticized if not purely invented, but otherwise her personal life was characteristically dramatic.
 From the age of 3 to 7, she was allegedly blind as a result of keratitis.
 Her one and only daughter died at age 2 in 1935.
 She was watched by the police as a suspect after the murder of her first manager, but later cleared.
-Her lover Marcel Cerdan (the greatest French boxing champion) died in a plane crash in 1949.
+Her lover Marcel Cerdan (one of the greatest French boxing champions in history) died in a plane crash in 1949.
 She was involved in three serious car crashes after 1951, leading to morphine and alcohol addictions and rheumatoid arthritis.
 Said addictions and illness weakened her, made her look much older than she was and ultimately caused her death on October 10, 1963 at age 47.
 A close friend of hers, Jean Cocteau, died the very same day, a few hours after her.

 She had high-profile affairs with many of her male associates and some of the biggest celebrities in France.
 She married twice : her first marriage in 1952, to singer Jacques Pills, lasted for four years.
 Her 1962 marriage to Théo Sarapo, a French singer and performer of Greek origins 20 years her junior, lasted until her death.
 Théo Sarapo didn't survive her for long, he died from his wounds after a car crash in 1970 at age 34.